Style

 Credit: Andrew Bui

-In case you didn’t get the memo, you don’t need to physically put something in an awkward corner to make it pop.
-For a clutter-free way to make a statement, add an oh-so-trendy painted arch.
+In case you didn’t get the memo, you don’t need to physically put something in a corner to make it pop.
+For a clutter-free awkward corner idea that makes a statement, add an oh-so-trendy painted arch.
 Let actress Janina Gavankar’s Los Angeles pad show you how it’s done.

 Credit: Joann Pai